ashokvlsi/HospitalsCompare/README.md

 > 2. Extract the files and put them in a directory of your choice.
 Use it as your local directory for this program.

-> 3. Run the file "HospitalComparison.R".
+> 3. Run the script "HospitalComparison.R".

 > 4. Enter `main()` at the console to start the program.